2010–11 Estudiantes Tecos season

 The 2010–11 Estudiantes Tecos season was the 64th professional season of Mexico's top-flight football league.
 The season is split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
-Estudiantes Tecos began their season on July 24, 2010 against Cruz Azul, Estudiantes Tecos played their homes games on Fridays at 8pm local time.
+Estudiantes Tecos began their season on July 24, 2010 against Cruz Azul, Estudiantes Tecos played their homes games on Fridays at 8 p.m. local time.